m4ttsch/omscs-notes-notes/operating-systems/datacenter-technologies.md

 In a week, Animoto had scaled up the number of servers it used by two orders of magnitude.

-There’s no way they would have been able to respond to this demand if they had gone the traditional route of owning and managing their own infrastructure.
+There's no way they would have been able to respond to this demand if they had gone the traditional route of owning and managing their own infrastructure.

 ## Cloud Computing Requirements
 Traditionally, business would need to buy and configure the resources that were needed for their services.
 The number of resources to buy/configure would be based on the peak expected demand for those services.